DevCabin/mia/README.md

 2. Set up environment variables in Vercel for the Notion API token, LLaMA API key, and Notion page ID.

-3. Start the Expo app:
+3. Build the Expo app for the web:
     ```sh
+    cd mia-ui
-    npx expo start
+    npx expo export
     ```

+4. Deploy the web build to Vercel:
+    ```sh
+    vercel
+    ```

-4. Open the Expo app on your device or simulator and interact with the chatbot.
+5. Open the provided URL in your web browser and interact with the chatbot.

 ## Example